 Art as Communication: JCU Welcomes Jonathan Dumont of World Food Programme

-The John Cabot University Department of Art History and Studio Art and the Department of Communications welcomed Jonathan Dumont, Head of Television Communications at the United Nations World Food Programme (WFP), for a lecture on Art as Communication on December 2, 2019.
+The John Cabot University Department of Art History and the Department of Communications welcomed Jonathan Dumont, Head of Television Communications at the United Nations World Food Programme (WFP), for a lecture on Art as Communication on December 2, 2019.
 The event was conceived by Dr. Cornelia Lauf, who teaches in the MA in Art History program.
 Nathaniel Sloan and Matthew Beckmann, degree candidates in the program who collaborated with Dr. Lauf, acted as moderator and coordinator respectively.

 Jonathan Dumont presented his recent project for the WFP, which is a series of graphic novels depicting the situation in countries suffering war and famine.
 The series was written by Dumont and Joshua Dysart, with art by Alberto Ponticelli and Pat Masioni.
 The project’s title, LIVING LEVEL-3, refers to the most severe level of humanitarian emergency in the world.